 This component implements a parser that checks the correctness of the document to be displayed.
 This means, that the TIFF and/or PDF tags and elements are checked and the viewer ensures that the document does not contain information that could not be displayed to the user.
 If the OPENLiMiT SignCubes Viewer detects an error in the documents structure, a warning message is displayed to the user.
-If the component detects that an ASCII file should be displayed, the Viewer ensures that the document fits with the rules for ASCII code and displays a warning message if the documents content does not behave the specified way6.
+If the component detects that an ASCII file should be displayed, the Viewer ensures that the documents content does not behave the specified way6.